andjrue/recipe-website-v2/README.md

 **Database:**

 For now I'm thinking about using Mongo.
 I initially tried this project using Postgres and found that the DB alterations were tedious and time consuming.
 I also want to store Users and their recipes in a particular way, and think that Mongo would be perfect for it.
 If all the information could be in a single User struct, life would be good.

+I just want to add that Mongo's docs are awesome.
+They have everthing built out for go.
+This should be really fun.

 **Front-End Overview:**